 Antenatal Care (before your baby is born)

 At all bookings, the Midwife will need to ask you some questions to help plan your future care.
-This will include your medical history, your family history and any previous pregnancies.
+This will include your medical history, any relevant family history and any previous pregnancies.

-At your booking appointment you will be given a set of hand-held maternity notes.
-These notes will be given to you and must be brought with you to all visits and appointments.
+At the end of your booking appointment you will be given a set of hand-held maternity notes.

 Types of Antenatal Clinics

-Consultant Hospital Clinics – For those women who require specialist care
+Consultant Hospital Clinics – For women who require specialist or obstetric care

-If you have particular medical needs you may be seen at Specialist Clinics:
+If you have particular medical needs or if circumstances change throughout the pregnancy, you may be seen at our Specialist Clinics:

 It’s good to have some information on feeding your baby before your baby arrives, why not check out our resource page here.